jsdealy/latin/miscellae/guideToLatinConversation.md

 Lii?do, laesi, Itesiim,
 laed^re, to wound.

-Lambo, Iambi, 1am-
-bere, to lick.
+Lambo, Iambi, 1ambere, to lick.

-Langiieo, langiii, lan-
-guere, to lamjuish.
+Langiieo, langiii, languere, to lamjuish.

 Lateo, latiii, latere, to
 hide.